St. Methodios Faith and Heritage Center: St. Methodios Faith and Heritage Center

 The Greek Orthodox Metropolis of Boston established a youth camp program in 1990.
 After years of using other area camp grounds around New England to support the growing community, the Metropolis decided to buy its own campground.
 The former 191 acre Camp Merrimac property was purchased with the help of a $500,000 donation by former pharmaceutical company owner George D. Behrakis in the summer of 1998.

 Regular camp sessions began at the site in 1999, along with an ambitious program to winterize, improve, and expand the campground.
 As part of this modernization program, new water and waste water systems were designed and installed, the cafeteria was renovated, adding a new kitchen, and the rec hall was remodeled.
 The former barn was extended and a bell tower added to create a 200-seat chapel and all of the cabins on the eastern side of the camp were rebuilt over a ten-year period.

 In 2006, Metropolitan Methodios and the Camp and Retreat Center Committee drafted plans for a new lodge on the shore of Clement Pond which would consist of 30 rooms with private accommodations for families, couples, individuals, clergy and laity.
 The plan was met with criticism from area property owners who felt that the new building would bring "noise, traffic and lighting [that] will destroy the place they go to get away", but it was ultimately approved by the Hopkinton Zoning Board of Adjustment in 2007.
 After the New Hampshire Supreme Court upheld the decision of the Hopkinton Zoning Board, construction began in the summer of 2008.

 There are a multitude of structures on the property, including the St. George Chapel, an infirmary, a main office, several cabins, a dining hall, and a boat house.
 There are also two basketball courts, a soccer field, a volleyball pit, and a small beach on the lake.
-As of December 2022, there are plans to build an indoor gymnasium/recreation style center.
+An indoor gymnasium is currently under construction.